 Changing the Air Filter

 Filters should be replaced every 30 days.
-Newer (more efficient) filter should still be checked monthly, and replaced when visibly dirty.
+The newer (more efficient) filter should still be checked monthly and replaced when visibly dirty.

 Checking the Thermostat’s Batteries